Gwinhen/PixelBackdoor/README.md

-# PixelBackdoor
+# Better Trigger Inversion Optimization in Backdoor Scanning

-This is the implementation for CVPR 2022 paper "Better Trigger Inversion Optimization in Backdoor Scanning".
+This is the implementation for CVPR 2022 Oral paper "Better Trigger Inversion Optimization in Backdoor Scanning".

-The PyTorch version is coming up soon...
+The code is based on and inspired by [Neural Cleanse](https://github.com/bolunwang/backdoor).

 ## Prerequisite

+The code is implemented and tested on Keras with TensorFlow backend and PyTorch.
+It runs on Python 3.6.9.

+### Keras Version

 * Keras 2.3.0
 * Tensorflow 1.14.0
 * Tensorpack 0.9.8 (if load data using data generator)

+### PyTorch Version

+* PyTorch 1.7.0

 ## Usage